Osama-Elzekred/Projects/README.md

 # Projects
-Containing the the projects technical reports and code
+Containing the the projects technical report and code

 ## Contributors
 <!-- Copy-paste in your Readme.md file -->